d3n4c3/site/blogs/1994-marvel-masterpieces.md

 Long before glossy screens and endless scrolls, Greg and Tim Hildebrandt—those twin titans of fantasy paint—brought the Marvel Universe to life in more than 140 breathtaking, hand-painted trading cards.
 Each brushstroke seemed to hum with the crackle of cosmic energy, capturing the raw poetry of superheroes in mid-flight and the silent menace of their greatest foes.

-This page is a time capsule: a tribute to afternoons spent riffling through binder pages, where every card was a portal and every painting a private myth.
+This page is a time capsule: a tribute to afternoons spent riffling through binder pages, where every card was a portal.
 Here, nostalgia isn’t just sentiment—it’s an art form.

 [TO BE CONTINUED...]